HexmosTech/glee/README.md

 ## Local Testing

-Clone the repository and test the `glee` tool locally.
+Clone the repository, checkout to [glee-python](https://github.com/HexmosTech/glee/tree/glee-python) branch and test the `glee` tool locally.

 ### Option 1: Build into a binary